Thomas Graham, 1st Baron Lynedoch: 1809–11

-At the same time their right wing stood in the plain on the edge of the wood, within cannon-shot.
-"A retreat," as he says, "in the face of such an enemy, already within reach of the easy communication by the sea-beach, must have involved the whole allied army in all the danger of being attacked during the unavoidable confusion of the different corps arriving on the narrow ridge of the Bermeja at the same time.
-Trusting", as he says, "to the known heroism of British troops, regardless of the numbers and position of the enemy", General Graham determined on an immediate attack.
+Seeing that his own right wing was vulnerable to enemy fire, Graham said, "A retreat in the face of such an enemy, already within reach of the easy communication by the sea-beach, must have involved the whole allied army in all the danger of being attacked during the unavoidable confusion of the different corps arriving on the narrow ridge of the Bermeja at the same time.
+Trusting to the known heroism of British troops, regardless of the numbers and position of the enemy", Graham instead decided to launch an immediate attack.

-In the centre a powerful battery of ten guns, under Major Duncan, opened a most destructive fire upon General Leval's division, which, however, continued to advance in very imposing masses, but was completely defeated by a determined charge of the British left wing; and the eagle of the 8th regiment of light infantry, and a howitzer, were captured by the British.
-A reserve formed up beyond the narrow valley, across which the French were closely pursued, were the next to share the same fate.
-Meanwhile, the right wing was no less successful.
-The French General Ruffin's division, confident of success, met it on the ascent of the hill, and, after a sanguinary conflict, was driven from the heights in confusion, leaving two pieces of cannon in the hands of the British.
+Under bombardment by Major Duncan's battery of ten guns, a division of the French troops under General Leval advanced on Graham's forces.
+It was stopped by a determined charge of the British left wing and the eagle of the 8th regiment of light infantry was captured by the British along with a howitzer.
+A reserve was formed up beyond the narrow valley which pursued the retreating French soldiers so that they were also defeated.
+At the same time, the British right wing confronted a division commanded by General Ruffin.
+Confident of success, the French troops advanced up the hill but were driven from the heights in disarray, leaving two pieces of cannon behind to be captured by the British.

-"No expressions of mine", said General Graham, in his despatch to the Secretary of State for War and the Colonies, the Earl of Liverpool, "could do justice to the conduct of the troops throughout.
+"No expressions of mine", said Graham, in his despatch to the Secretary of State for War and the Colonies, the Earl of Liverpool, "could do justice to the conduct of the troops throughout.
 Nothing less than the almost unparalleled exertions of every officer, the invincible bravery of every soldier, and the most determined devotion to the honour of his Majesty's arms in all, could have achieved this brilliant success against such a formidable enemy so posted".
 "The contemptible feebleness of La Pena", according to William Napier, "furnished a surprising contrast to the heroic vigour of Graham, whose attack was an inspiration rather than a resolution—so sure, so sudden was the decision, so swift, so conclusive was the execution".